NNPDF/pinecards/README.md

-# aMCblast
+# Runcards for NNPDF
-The madgraph/aMCblast project consists of a set of tools for the automated generation of PineAPPL grids that include NLO QCD+EW corrections.
+In this repository we store all runcards needed to generate PineAPPL grids for the processes included in NNPDF.

 ## Prerequisites
 To successfully generate a PineAPPL grid, the following packages are required:

-* the modified version of **Madgraph/MC@NLO**
-  (<https://code.launchpad.net/~maddevelopers/mg5amcnlo/3.0.4>) installable as
-  `bzr branch bzr branch lp:~maddevelopers/mg5amcnlo/3.0.4` (bazaar is available from <http://bazaar.canonical.com/en/> if it is not already installed on your machine).
-The binary `mg5_aMC` must also be found in `PATH`.
+* a version of **Madgraph/MC@NLO** that supports PineAPPL (<https://code.launchpad.net/~maddevelopers/mg5amcnlo/3.0.4>) installable as `bzr branch bzr branch lp:~maddevelopers/mg5amcnlo/3.0.4` (bazaar is available from <http://bazaar.canonical.com/en/> if it is not already installed on your machine).
+* once you've installed it make sure that the binary `mg5_aMC` (in the subdirectory `bin` of Madgraph's top directory) is also found in `PATH`.
 * the **Rust** tools, see <https://www.rust-lang.org/tools/install>.
+* install the `cargo-c` crate:

+      cargo install cargo-c

 * the **PineAPPL C API**: download <https://github.com/N3PDF/pineappl>, then execute the following steps inside the repository: